Skip to content

 Freemium with watermarked free tier.
 Filmora, Movavi, KineMaster, InVideo, and Wondershare DemoCreator all stamp a watermark onto free exports.
 Purchasing a license is the only legitimate removal path.
 If you want to understand the tradeoffs, we’ve written a dedicated guide on how to export Filmora without the watermark and one specifically on the Filmora watermark and what removes it.

-In our testing, the freemium-with-watermark category surprises users most often.
+The freemium-with-watermark category surprises users most often.
 You get through a full edit, hit export, and discover the clip is unusable for client work.
 Check the vendor’s free-tier page before you start, not after.

-#How We Tested These Seven Editors
+#How to Verify These Seven Editors Yourself

 #System Requirements for the Seven Free Editors